rigwild/anons-s2-secret-nft/README.md

 The rarity score is calculed following [these formulas (`Rarity Score: How is it Calculated?` section)](https://raritytools.medium.com/ranking-rarity-understanding-rarity-calculation-methods-86ceaeb9b98c#2942).
 A rarity score can be calculated in a lot of different ways with each their specific strengths and flaws. **This is not an official ranking.**

-Any traits that is set to `None` is treated as any other trait.
-An NFT with all traits to `None` would then be very rare. **It counts in the scores**.
+Any traits that is set to `No` is renamed to `None`. `None` is treated as any other trait, **it counts in the scores!** An NFT with all traits to `None` would then be very rare.

+The count of traits rarity is calculated, but the scores and ranks without it are also provided.
+You can toggle it in the website.

 ⭐ Star the project! ⭐